 Since announcing a partnership with ClickIPO, you can utilize the Webull app to get access to IPOs for a minimum of $100 deposit into your account.

-BONUS: For a limited time, when you open an account with Webull before 12/31/2019 and deposit at least $100, you’ll receive two free stocks.
+BONUS: When you open an account with Webull and deposit at least $100, you’ll receive two free stocks.
 Learn more here.